Stephen Robinson

-Stephen Kern Robinson (born October 26, 1955) is an American former NASA astronaut.
+Stephen Kern "Steve" Robinson (born October 26, 1955) is an American former NASA astronaut.

 Education

 He was active in the Boy Scouts of America, where he achieved its second-highest rank, Life Scout.
 Robinson graduated from Campolindo High School, Moraga, California, in 1973, and obtained a Bachelor of Science degree in mechanical and aeronautical engineering from the University of California, Davis, in 1978, a Master of Science degree in Mechanical Engineering from Stanford University in 1985; and a doctorate in mechanical engineering, with a minor in aeronautics and astronautics from Stanford University in 1990.

 Organizations

 Robinson is a member of the American Institute of Aeronautics and Astronautics, the Aerospace Medical Association, and the Experimental Aircraft Association.